natexlee/peggo/README.md

 sign claims going from Ethereum to Umee in addition to signing any transactions sent to Ethereum (batches or validator set updates).

-Claims are an Ethereum event signed and submitted to cosmos by a single 'Orchestrator' instance.
+Claims: An Ethereum event signed and submitted to cosmos by a single 'Orchestrator' instance.

-Batches are a group of transactions of the same token being crossed.
+Batches: A group of transactions of the same token being sent across blockchains.

 Set Updates: Umee validators changes it's power to sign contracts, which means we need to alert the smart contract that the validator's power to sign contracts has changed.